-What is waiting?
+What is waiting in queue?

 Nevertheless, from the customer's perspective, there is also a perceived time between the missing and the taking.
 If you intend to improve the customer experience, I firmly believe the customer's perception is the most critical aspect to consider.